-- promote a culture of respect; and
+- promoting a culture of respect; and

 Select a topic below for background information, current activities, recent presentations, and related publications.